Install Keycloak Using Docker Compose

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Keycloak is an open-source software that provides single sign-on, identity, and access management for modern applications and services.
+Keycloak is open-source software that handles single sign-on, identity, and access management for modern applications and services.

 TIPArchitecture Context